Summer School in Computational Physiology

 - Varied and engaging social activities are arranged.

 This school includes both targeted research lectures and a practical project component.
+The 2024 program begins with a 10-year anniversary event on 14 June.
 The lectures will be conducted over 2 weeks in Oslo from 17 - 28 June.
 In the final two days of this Oslo period (27 - 28 June), students will be assigned and begin working together with a supervisor and several other students on a group research project in their area of interest.
 They will write up the project methods and results during the second half of the school, which will be held in San Diego from 5-13 August.

 The material covered by this summer school will focus on fundamental principles of mathematical modeling in electrophysiology and biomechanics.
 Specifically, the lectures will address cellular and subcellular biophysical processes responsible for electrical activation in cardiac muscle cells and neurons, frameworks for tissue scale electrical signal propagation, and cellular- and tissue-level contractile mechanics in the heart.
 Since the final part of the course will be a small research project, the students will also be introduced to the required materials and use numerical methods and software tools for computational modeling based on differential equations.
 See course details for more information.